CSU-KangHu/HiTE/README.md

 ### <a name="install_nextflow"></a>Option 4.
 Run with nextflow
-Nextflow is built on top of the popular programming language, Groovy, and supports the execution of workflows on a wide range of computing environments, including local machines, clusters, cloud platforms, and HPC systems.
+Nextflow is built on top of the popular programming language, Groovy, and supports the execution of workflows on a wide range of computing environments, including **local machines, clusters, cloud platforms, and HPC** systems.
-It also provides advanced features such as data provenance tracking, automatic parallelization, error handling, and support for containerization technologies like Docker and Singularity.
+It also provides advanced features such as **data provenance tracking, automatic parallelization, error handling**, and support for containerization technologies like **Docker** and **Singularity**.

 We provide a [tutorial](https://github.com/CSU-KangHu/HiTE/wiki/Run-HiTE-with-Nextflow) on how to run HiTE with nextflow.